Interview with Adalet Omar Salih 29/3/06- Ministry of Human Rights and Anfal, Erbil

 - Do you believe that the needs of these women, for example their financial needs and their psychotically needs, have they been addressed?

-Many thanks Adalet xan.
+- Many thanks Adalet xan.
 I don’t have other questions at the moment.
-This is really useful.
+This is really useful. - You are welcome.